MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 Since January 2024, we have been auto-upgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health to an updated build.
 For customers who opted out of auto-upgrade or for whom auto-upgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 16, 2024**.

-To take advantage of our latest security improvements, we strongly encourage customers to upgrade to the following builds by **September 16, 2024**.

-The following table provides information on the feature and impact to services if you are not on the minimum recommended versions.
+The following table provides information on the features and impact to services, you may encounter, if you are not on the minimum recommended versions.

 |Service|Impact|
 |-----|-----|